rahul-sr/memebook-ssr/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This project is using Next.Js to create a Server Side renderer applications.
+The images or memes are pulled from the reddit channels.